-Moses Nsereko Kayongo, the founder and manager of CML, started a volunteer program in 2012 after realizing that there was a need to create opportunities for the organization internationally.
 For small organizations such as CML, it is very useful to share ideas and thoughts with individuals that have an outsider’s perspective on the business, and to get inspiration from other parts of the world.
+Moses Nsereko Kayongo, the founder and manager of CML, therefore started a volunteer program in 2012.
 Thanks to the volunteer program, CML now has an extensive international network that can be used for generating and discussing ideas and strategies.
 Lenders without borders is an example of something made possible thanks to the volunteer program.

 A volunteer program should of course be mutually beneficial and CMLs international volunteers have travelled back with not only practical experience of microfinance but with new perspectives on life.
 Also local students have been helped through the program.
-Due to the high youth unemployment in Uganda, students find it hard to find opportunities for getting practical experience.
-A volunteer experience offers the students an opportunity to apply their knowledge on real cases and in addition provides the student with a network that can be used when looking for jobs.
+Due to the high youth unemployment in Uganda, students find it hard to gain practical experience.
+During a volunteer experience, students can apply their knowledge on real cases.
+In addition, it provides them with a network that can be used when looking for jobs.

 Our photographer Angelina found us through the volunteer program.

-As a microfinance institution, CML has a goal that is twofold; one that is profit oriented and but also a social oriented mission.
+As a microfinance institution, CML has a goal that is twofold – both to make profit but also a social oriented mission.
 This double bottom line cause problems for many similar companies as it is hard to balance between maintaining social and financial efficiency.
 CMLs solution to the dilemma is to separate these two goals with two different organizations; CML that is run as a profit driven company and Microfinance Volunteers (MFV) that is a charity nonprofit organization.
-MFV helps CML fulfill its corporate social responsibility.

 There are many more organizations in the area where CML operates that can benefit from international exchange of ideas and extra hands helping them voluntarily.
 MFV has therefor grown to become a platform that connects volunteers to CMLs clients and other organizations in its network.
-The scope of volunteer opportunities involves things such as working with microfinance organizations, teaching in primary and secondary schools, teaching computer in community ICT center, training entrepreneurship to youth and women groups, working in health centers and working with community environment initiatives or other community based organizations.
+The scope of volunteer opportunities involves things such as working with microfinance organizations, teaching in primary and secondary schools, training entrepreneurship to youth and women groups, working in health centers and working with community environment initiatives or other community-based organizations.